mWater/mwater-visualization/src/widgets/charts/layered/LayeredChart Design.md

   filter: optional logical expression to filter by
   color: color of layer (e.g. #FF8800)
   cumulative: true to use running total of values
+  xColorMap: true if has a color map for x-axis

 axes:
   x: x axis